ElhanM/mind-garden/README.md

 ### ☁️ Infrastructure & Deployment

-Deployed on **AWS EC2** for scalable compute resources, with **AWS RDS** managing a PostgreSQL database. **Docker** containers ensure consistency across environments, simplifying both development and deployment.
-Infrastructure is provisioned and managed using **Terraform**, enabling repeatable, version-controlled infrastructure as code. **GoDaddy** and **AWS Elastic IP** are used for domain and IP management. **Husky** is used for enforcing code quality through pre-commit hooks. **Nginx** serves as a reverse proxy, routing requests to the appropriate services.
+Deployed on **AWS** for scalable compute and managed database resources. **Docker** containers ensure consistency across environments, streamlining both development and deployment.
+Infrastructure is provisioned and managed using **Terraform**, enabling repeatable, version-controlled infrastructure as code. **GoDaddy** and AWS-managed IPs are used for domain and IP management. **Husky** enforces code quality through pre-commit hooks. **Nginx** acts as a reverse proxy, efficiently routing requests to the appropriate services.

 ## 🎉 Join the MindGarden Movement!
 MindGarden makes mental self-care **simple, engaging, and rewarding**.
 Let's cultivate a **happier, healthier mind**—one check-in at a time. 🌱💙